uabrc/researcher_facing_readthedocs/source/slurm/sbatch_usage.rst

 .. warning::

-   If your terminal says ``[blazerid@login ~]``, you are on the login node.
+   If your terminal says ``[blazerid@loginXXX ~]``, you are on the login node.
    NO COMPUTE JOBS SHOULD BE RUN ON THE LOGIN NODE.
 If jobs are being run on the login node, they will be deleted and the user will be warned.